yashkundu/sd8/README.md

 It will return the ip address of the service, using which we can communicate with the service.\
 If the service-name resolution is not possible (due to some failure in service or if the service is not running) it will throw an error.

+#### P.S
+sd8 because it functions like the no. 8 in football in some ways.